-6.2 What is the difference, if any, between the taxation of a locally formed subsidiary and the branch of a nonresident company?
+6.2 Is there a difference between the taxation of a local subsidiary and a local branch of a non-resident company (for example, a branch profits tax)?

 There are no such differences in taxes or fees specifically designed for subsidiaries.
+The taxable income of branches is subject to profit tax at the same rate (15%) as any Albanian entity.